Android-for-Python/Camera4Kivy/README.md

 ### Issue: iOS implementation is not tested.

-Some things probably don't work yet, set your expectations accordingly or kick back and wait a while.
+It probably don't work, kick back and wait a while.

 ### Issue: Raspberry PI video frame rate is lower than other platforms.